geostyler/geostyler-mapbox-parser/README.md

 GeoStyler-Style-Parser implementation for Mapbox

+## :rocket: GeoStyler Code Sprint 2025

+We are happy to announce the next GeoStyler Code Sprint from **02.-06.06.2025** in Switzerland.
+Be part of it!
+More infos on https://geostyler.org/.

 ### Important Notes
 Since mapbox works with [spritesheets](https://docs.mapbox.com/api/maps/#sprites), geostyler-mapbox-parser is only capable of handling sprites/icons if the application that is using the parser implements following API: